eCubed/DevNotes/01-user-secrets.md

 For Windows, though, we will need to run in the Command Prompt `iisreset /noforce` so that IIS will immediately recognize any changes we made when setting system environment variables.
 As a caution, resetting IIS may impact other websites already running in the system, so system-wide planning will be necessary.
+This `iisreset`, even along with starting and stopping the web app and corresponding app pool in IIS, will only detect newly-set or edited environment variables, which is what we want.
+However, removing system variables and then running these commands does not work - those deleted system variables are still around and won't truly get deleted until we reboot the machine.

-Warning: If you set environment variables to test a production deployment ON YOUR DEVELOPMENT MACHINE, those environment variables will win (or be the ones that will actually apply), EVEN IN DEVELOPMENT MODE.
-Yes, you may set secret information in the regular appsettings files, or even in secrets.json, but values there will ultimately not make it in development.
-Asp.NET Core forces the environment variables to take effect if found, and will override anything set in any .json settings files!
+Warning: If you set environment variables to test a production deployment ON THE DEVELOPMENT MACHINE, those environment variables will win (AKA, be the ones that will actually apply), EVEN IN DEVELOPMENT/DEBUG MODE.
+Yes, we may set secret information in the regular appsettings files, or even in secrets.json, but values there will ultimately not make it when running the app in debug mode.
+Asp.NET Core forces the environment variables to take effect if found, and will override anything set in any .json settings file!

 Heads Up: We have generically named those environment variables just to demonstrate how to set them up and to see that everything works.
 The production machine may have multiple websites running on it, who may also need to have similar confidential entries in the system.